 - How to opt-out of your list and how personal data is erased from that point

-- How to they can report any suspected problems with data security
+- How they can report any suspected problems with data security

-Any time you collect customer information, you have to be explicit in how you'll use the customer's information.
+Any time you collect customer information, you have to be explicit in how you'll use that information.
 This means you'll have to update the language on your opt-in pages to provide all of this information.

 Keeping better records

-Companies need to update their record keeping procedures under GDPR too.
+Companies need to update their record keeping procedures under GDPR as well.
 You basically need records that show your compliance with the new regulation.
-That way, if a subscriber reports your company for violating the GDPR, you have proof to show otherwise.
+That way, if a subscriber reports your company for alledgedly violating the GDPR, you have proof to show otherwise.

 One of the records you'll need to keep is proof of consent.
 Pinpointe users can access this information from their account.
 We keep opt-in records that provide a time and date stamp that reflects when a subscriber joined your list.

 Here's an example of the file you can save for your records:

 Make opting out easy (and be prepared to remove data too)